Employer Resources

 Please note that the University of Kansas uses the Symplicity platform for HireJayhawks.
 Jobs must be posted to HireJayhawks and not other external systems such as Handshake.
 Marketing and communication of jobs and employers to KU students is done through Symplicity, so that your organization's opportunities receive the most visibility.

-This year we are offering many of our services and events virtually as well as in-person.
-We will be holding a number of career fairs where you can network with students.
+We hold a number of career fairs where you can network with students.
 Career fairs are a great way to meet with a variety of students in one day and promote your brand as well as your opportunities.
 Login to HireJayhawks to view and register for upcoming events.

-These opportunities can be emailed to KUCareer@ku.edu and we will post them in HireJayhawks.com and on the University Career Center website.
+These opportunities can be emailed to KUCareer@ku.edu and we will post them in HireJayhawks and on the University Career Center website.

 Employers can hold an information session on campus or virtually and invite students to come and learn more about their opportunities.
 Our offices can help arrange space and advertise this session to students.
 Login to HireJayhawks to request an information session.